verasolo1/Nmap-Cheatsheet/README.md

 ```bash
 nmap -sC <Target-ip>
 ```
-The default script scan will use a Set of scripts, provide usefully information without exploit or damage the target system Whenever the NSE detect a service that have a script for it, it will run.
-BUT only if this scripts falls with the DEFAULT category
+The default script scan will use a Set of scripts, and provide useful information without exploiting or damaging the target system
+Whenever the NSE detects a service that has a script for it, it will run.
+But only if this script falls within the DEFAULT category
 ### Specify a script or multiple scripts
-!!Dont include the extension in the command (.NSE)!!
+!!Don't include the extension in the command (.NSE)!!
 ```bash
 nmap --script=<Script-Name> <target-ip>
 ```